obrunet/GCP_Data_Engineering/Theory/Build_infra.md

 ## Cloud Functions
 serverless service that runs code in response to events in Google Cloud.

-Specification of the code to run & options:
+No need to provision instances, however specification of the code to run & options:
 - memory
 - timeout
 - region where the func is executed